- August 3, 2020

 The Georgia work visa

-A work residence permit or an immigration visa is the one that allows the holder to take up work as an employed or self-employed individual as well as an entrepreneur.
+A work permit in Georgia or an immigration visa is the one that allows the holder to take up work as an employed or self-employed individual as well as an entrepreneur.
 This is one of the available permits, along with the one for study residence or for family reunification residence.
 The permit is issued based on the purpose of stay and in the case of work activity, it is common for the applicant to have secured a job before the application moves forward or at least have determined an entrepreneurial activity in the country.

 The D1 category visa (D being the category for the immigration visa) is the one that is used by individuals who come to the country for work purposes, be it for contracted work or for entrepreneurial activities.
 When the foreigner has already established that he or she will start work in the country (a work agreement has been reached), then the employer will be required by law to notify the Ministry of Labor, Health and Social Affairs of the employment of an immigrant.
 This notification is to be sent to the Ministry within 30 days from concluding the employment contract.